Additional user accounts can be allowed access to the system in the

 the system routing table management daemon (such as

-).
+routed).
 See

 route(8) for further info.

-A static route is set by a static
+A static route is set by a static section in

-section.
-The static
+the routes section.
+The static section

-item — the routed network
+must contain one dest item — the routed network

-address — and a gw
+address — and a gw item — the address of

 the gateway machine for the routed network.